lassade/c2z/README.md

 - auto resolve naming conflics by adding a counter at the end of the function name
 - handle typedefs of named structs
 - constexpr
-- write opaques if they didn't get defined at the end of the file
 - use `@compileError` for objects that couldn't be transpiled
 - write layout tests